My attempt at the One Week 100 People Challenge

 Most importantly, I had so much fun trying this challenge.
-Check out my video on this the #OneWeek100People Art Challenge.

 I now know what I am capable of and want to see how I improve in the following year.
 I will try this art challenge next year and hopefully hit my goal of #OneWeek100People.